RetroDECK/ES-DE/INSTALL-DEV.md

         <fullname>Super Nintendo Entertainment System</fullname>

         <!-- The path to look for ROMs in. '~' will be expanded to $HOME or %HOMEPATH%, depending on the operating system.
-        The optional %ROMPATH% variable will expand to the path defined in the setting ROMDirectory in es_settings.cfg.
+        The optional %ROMPATH% variable will expand to the path defined in the setting ROMDirectory in es_settings.xml.
         All subdirectories (and non-recursive links) will be included. -->
         <path>%ROMPATH%/snes</path>